The Best Festivities to Get You in the Holiday Spirit Across Canada

 Singing Christmas Tree

 The low-down: Who can say that they’ve seen a 35 ft singing Christmas tree?
-Not us tbh, so we were immediately intrigued when we came across this spectacular Christmas concert that includes 150 choir members singing from a giant tree-like platform, plus soloists, dancers and a live orchestra.
+Not us tbh, so we were immediately intrigued when we came across this spectacular Christmas concert that includes 150 choir members singing from a giant tree-like platform, plus soloists, and dancers.
 This concert is OTT in the best way possible and needs to be on your list of Xmas activities this season.
 You’ll thank us later.

 Best Holiday Events in Saskatoon

-Etsy SK’s Winter Pop Up
+Etsy SK’s Holiday Market

-The low-down: Before you go into full panic mode because you haven’t gotten your Christmas shopping done and it’s literally a week away, take three deep breaths and head over to this seriously chic pop up organized by the Saskatoon chapter of Etsy.
+The low-down: Before you go into full panic mode because you haven’t gotten your Christmas shopping done yet, take three deep breaths and head over to this seriously chic market organized by the Saskatoon chapter of Etsy.
 Local creatives will show off their products (think handmade jewellery, pottery and knitted goodies) that make thoughtful prezzies for the ladies in your life.

 Times: 10 a.m. to 4 p.m.